Carbonation in Soda

-The "bobbles" or "effervescence" in carbonated soda is caused by carbon dioxide gas dissolved in the liquid.
+Ever crack open a cold soda, only for it to go flat on you a few hours later?Those"bubbles" or "effervescence" in carbonated soda are caused by carbon dioxide gas dissolved in the liquid.
 The carbon dioxide gas bubbles provide the pleasant sparkle in the soda and other carbonated beverages.
-In this science fair activity a comparison will be made of the amount of gas that leaves a carbonated soda sample at different temperatures by observing the number of bubbles that rise from each.
+In this science fair activity,the effect of temperature on the carbonation in sodawill be investigated.

 - Bottle of club soda or seltzer water